Research Article :

 unit with the accessories give the same test of Vickers hardness as without

+when curing large diameter composite.
+Figure 1: Mirror, a highly polished metal ring.
 Figure 2: Kulzer Translux CL photo cure attachment lens was attached.
+A

 the three groups were subdivided according to the surface measured.
 The top